dustin10/VichUploaderBundle/UPGRADE.md

 # Upgrading from v2.0.1 to v2.1.0

-* the internal class src/Util/FilenameUtils.php has been removed.
+* the internal class `FilenameUtils` has been removed.

 # Upgrading from v1 to v2.0.0